-As of December 31, 2018.
-The Company's gross NOL carryovers, all of which are subject to limitation under Section 382 of the Internal Revenue Code, totaled approximately \$53.6 million for which a deferred tax asset of \$11.2 million has been recorded reflecting the expected benefit of these Federal NOL carryovers.
-At December 31, 2018, the Company has California NOL carryovers of \$63.1 million for which a California deferred tax asset of \$6.9 million has been recorded reflecting the expected benefit of these California NOL carryovers.
-The annual IRC Section 382 limitation is \$10.1 million per year until 2021 and decreases to \$8.8 million in 2022 and to \$7.2 million per year thereafter.
+As of December 31, 2019, the Company's gross net operating loss ("NOL") carryovers, all of which are subject to limitation under Section 382 of the Internal Revenue Code, totaled approximately \$43.0 million for which a deferred tax asset of \$9.0 million has been recorded reflecting the expected benefit of these federal NOL carryovers.
+At December 31, 2019, the Company has California NOL carryovers of \$52.8 million for which a California deferred tax asset of \$5.2 million has been recorded reflecting the expected benefit of these California NOL carryovers.
+The annual IRC Section 382 limitation is \$10.2 million per year until 2021 and decreases to \$8.8 million in 2022 and to \$7.3 million per year thereafter.
 If not utilized, a portion of the Company's federal and state NOL's will begin to expire in 2030.
-At December 31, 2018, the Company's federal tax credit carryovers and AMT tax credit carryovers total \$7.7 million and \$1.1 million, respectively.
+At December 31, 2019, the Company's federal tax credit carryovers and AMT tax credit carryovers total \$7.7 million and \$1.1 million, respectively.
 If not utilized, the federal tax credit carryovers will begin in expire in 2028.
 The AMT tax credit carryovers can be carried forward indefinitely.
-In management's opinion, it is more-likely-than not that the results of future operations will generate sufficient taxable income to utilize all of the deferred tax benefits related to those NOL and tax credit carryovers.